 Two days later, Kaliah kept pricking at the edges of my consciousness… what?
 What does she want?
 Why is she ‘poking’ me?
-Suddenly the memory of my cat Stitch dictating to me, after her session with an animal communicator and BodyTalk practitioner, popped into my mind.
+Suddenly the memory of my cat Stitch dictating messages to me, popped into my mind.
 Ah, I get it, she wants me to write down her words.
 I grabbed my journal and a pen and this is what she dictated to me:

 Black is the Raven